Lynx (Rheinmetall armoured fighting vehicle): Potential orders

 In June 2023, the offers of Rheinmetall and GDLS were selected to compete in the next phase.
-A budget of USD $1.6 billion was provided to develop further each offer.
+A budget of US$1.6 billion was provided to develop further each offer.

-In August 2023, American Rheinmetall signed a contract for the Phase 3 and 4 of the programme renamed as XM30 Mechanized Infantry Combat Vehicle (MICV) for a value exceeding USD $700 million.
+In August 2023, American Rheinmetall signed a contract for the Phase 3 and 4 of the programme renamed as XM30 Mechanized Infantry Combat Vehicle (MICV) for a value exceeding US$700 million.
 Rheinmetall is teaming with Textron Systems, Raytheon Technologies, L3 Harris Technologies, Allison Transmission and Anduril Industries.
 Twelve prototypes, as well as several ballistic hulls and turrets, armour coupons, ballistic kits, and data will have to be produced by both competitors.

 The main characteristics required for the future IFV include: